 - Invest in transportation and other improvements to create a compact and connected Austin.
-The revised land development code and technical and criteria manuals will include design standards and incentives for complete streets as well as standards to encourage public transit, walking, and bicycling as alternatives to driving. - Use green infrastructure to protect environmentally sensitive areas and integrate nature into the city.
-Revising the land development code, technical and criteria manuals will both incentivize and require "green" elements relating to street design, site planning and design, landscaping, as well as other aspects of the development process. - Sustainably manage our water resources.
-The revised land development code, technical and criteria manuals will include standards and incentives for low impact development, innovative water and greywater reuse, and preservation of environmentally sensitive land, floodplains, and water recharge areas.
-Changes to the land development code will supports development patterns that better manage water resources.
+The revised land development code and technical and criteria manuals will include design standards for complete streets as well as standards to encourage public transit, walking and bicycling as alternatives to driving ultimately making a compact and connected Austin more feasible.
+The revised regulations will also include incentives for compact and transit oriented development. - Use green infrastructure to protect environmentally sensitive areas and integrate nature into the city.
+Revising the land development code, technical and criteria manuals will both incentivize and require green elements relating to street design, site planning and design, landscaping, as well as other aspects of the development process.
+While these provide multiple environmental benefits, they will integrate natural systems and the environment into our new compact and walkable places.
+This will create more desirable places as well as more compact and better connected through placemaking such as trees for shading and more compact by using low impact development design techniques that reduce the need for large stormwater ponds. - Sustainably manage our water resources.
+The revised land development code, technical and criteria manuals will include standards and incentives for low impact development, innovative water and greywater reuse, and preservation of environmentally sensitive land, tloodplains, and water recharge areas.
+Changes to the land development code to

-- Create a Healthy Austin program.
-The revised code, technical and criteria manuals will include standards and guidelines for compact and connected development and design standards to make walking and biking safer and more attractive for residents. - Develop and maintain housing affordability throughout Austin.
+- promote compact development supports sustainably managing water resources by promoting uses that use less water as well as both encouraging and requiring development away from environmentally sensitive areas. - Create a Healthy Austin program.
+The revised code, technical and criteria manuals will include standards and guidelines for compact and connected development and design standards to make walking and biking safer and more attractive for residents.
+Through improved land use, transportation and urban design, Austin's places can contribute to healthy lifestyles by encouraging walkable communities that allow people to have safe and easy access between their home and daily needs including shopping, work, services, parks, open space and recreation. - Develop and maintain housing affordability throughout Austin.
 Revisions to the land development code will be reviewed from the context of affordability.
 The City of Austin's S.M.A.R.T.
 HOUSING Program has been held up nationally as an example of best practice and is a good starting point for examining process and practice issues within the Austin code.
 The new code will also promote more flexible standards for the construction and preservation of affordable units.